Josar/openhab-docs/configuration/items.md

 {: #label}
 ### Label

-Label text is used to describe an Item in a human-readable way.
+The label is used to describe an Item in a human-readable way.
-Graphical UIs will display the label text when the Item is included, e.g. in [Basic UI]({{base}}/addons/uis/basic/readme.html) in a [Sitemap]({{base}}/configuration/sitemaps.html) definition.
+Graphical UIs will display the label when the Item is included, e.g. in [Basic UI]({{base}}/addons/uis/basic/readme.html) in a [Sitemap]({{base}}/configuration/sitemaps.html) definition.
 Some I/O services (e.g. the Amazon Alexa skill) also use the label to match an external voice command to an Item.

-In textual configurations the label, in quotation marks, appears next to the optional state presentation field in square brackets (see below).
+In textual configurations the label in quotation marks, contains the label text and the optional state presentation field in square brackets (see below).
+They will be showed side by side the text left aligned and the state representation right-aligned.
-The label for the Item in the following example is "Temperature":
+The label text for the Item in the following example is "Temperature" and the optional state representation is set to be displayed e.g as "23.9 °C":

 ```java
 Number Livingroom_Temperature "Temperature [%.1f °C]"
 ```

+The label defined for an item can be overwritten by the label definition on a sitemap with the [label]({{base}}/configuration/items.html#item-definition-and-syntax) atribute.

 {: #state}
 ### State